 Every investment carries risk, but most investors view risk incorrectly.
-While some investors have a higher risk tolerance because they are trying to achieve high return on investment and are willing to take a loss while trying, other investors have to be a lot more careful.
+While some investors have a higher risk tolerance because they are trying to achieve a high return on investment and are willing to take a loss while trying, other investors have to be a lot more careful.
 This is particularly the case for retirees and soon-to-be retirees because they have less time available to recover unexpected losses.
 And some don’t have the ability to go back to the workforce to do so.
 If you are in this age group, this article is for you.

 Current crises have many possible outcomes